erodola/FundCG-s1-2018/README.md

 ### News

-- **17/09/2018:** Lectures start on Monday 24 September.
-Do not miss the first lecture, there are important changes from last year!
+- **27/09/2018:** The code solutions for the exercises from the first lecture has been published.

 ### Logistics